ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

   take it off you)
 * there are very few senior engineers and a lot of first-time managers
 * the leadership team has seen a lot of departures in the recent past
-* people pride themselves on working long hours or not taking vacation, even humorously (quick example: me: "when was the last time you took a long holiday?
-Where did you go?", them: "oh man I haven't taken a long vacation in years!...*chuckles*...yeah the work here is really intense you see, so I tend to take one or two days here and there around long weekends")
+* people pride themselves on working long hours or not taking vacation

 Conversely what I'm looking for; the company you're interviewing for is likely to have a **good culture** if: